 Core Web Vitals are a relatively new concept in the SEO world.
 They’re a set of metrics related to the speed, responsiveness and visual stability of pages on your site.
 So, why are they a big deal?

-For starters, Google gave us a several-months heads up about these Vitals becoming a ranking factor at some point next year.
+For starters, Google announced them ahead of time last year, giving us a several-month heads up about these Vitals becoming a ranking factor at some point this year.
 In our experience, this means it’s going to be extremely important.
-So, let’s break down what Core Web Vitals are and how you can make sure yours are on the right track.
+Since they’ve already begun rolling out these new metrics, let’s break down what Core Web Vitals are and how you can make sure yours are on the right track.

 What are Core Web Vitals?

-Google defines Core Web Vitals as a metric that shows how your pages perform based on real world usage data.
-Basically, they are a set of factors that Google refers to when scoring a page experience and overall user experience, from page loading to how quickly it becomes interactive.
+Google defines Core Web Vitals as a metric that shows how your pages perform based on real-world usage data.
+Basically, they’re a set of factors that Google refers to when scoring a page experience and overall user experience, from page loading to how quickly it becomes interactive.

-Core Web Vitals will be an official ranking factor in 2021
+Core Web Vitals are an official ranking factor in 2021

-- An ideal Largest Contentful Paint (LCP) measurement of 2.5 seconds or faster
+- An ideal Largest Contentful Paint measurement of 2.5 seconds or faster

-- A First Input Delay (FID) of less than 100 ms
+- A First Input Delay of less than 100 ms

-- A Cumulative Layout Shift (CLS) of less than 0.1
+- A Cumulative Layout Shift of less than 0.1

 How Google currently ranks sites

-These new Vitals will be another ranking factor to go along with the existing SEO ranking factors Google has in place.
+These new Vitals are another ranking factor to go along with the existing SEO ranking factors Google has in place.
 Unfortunately, there’s no guidebook or cheat sheet that tells us exactly what Google looks for when ranking sites.